TritonDataCenter/rfd/rfd/0042/README.md

 ```

 #### Package build options
 What build options should be modified from the default sets?
 Are there any
 packages we should look to strip down?
 Input welcome.

+*sjorge*: I'm in favor of having the stripped down.
+e.g. running the apcupsd package in the gz would make a sense.
+Dragging in the heavy GD dependancy for the cgi-bin stuff, not so much.
+Without it the package install footprint rolls in around 10mb, with >50mb.